viktorlarsson/gulp-inject-svg/README.md

 ## Usage

-NOTE: You currently need to use an absolute path to your svg

 ```html
 <div class="icon">
   <img src="/src/assets/img/icons/exclamation_mark.svg" class="icon--exclamation-mark">
 </div>
 ```

+NOTE: You currently need to use an absolute path (relative to your project) to your svgs.

 ```javascript
 var gulp = require('gulp');